opengauss-mirror/docs/content/en/docs/Developerguide/create-table.md

 ) ON COMMIT DELETE ROWS;

--- Create a global temporary table and specify that this table data is deleted when the session ends. postgres=# CREATE GLOBAL TEMPORARY TABLE gtt1
+-- Create a global temporary table and specify that this table data is deleted when the session ends. openGauss=# CREATE GLOBAL TEMPORARY TABLE gtt1
 (
     ID                        INTEGER               NOT NULL,
     NAME                      CHAR(16)              NOT NULL,